HarutYeritsyan/MovieInfo/README.md

 A list of the movies where Nicolas Cage has acted.
-This application is intended to be a demonstration of my knowledges and habilities as a mobile apps developer and it will not be published on any app market.
+This application is intended to be a demonstration of my knowledges and abilities as a mobile apps developer and it will not be published on any app market.